mrc-ide/priority-pathogens/README.md

 2. Map the shared drive on your machine.
 3. For instance, Rebecca has run the tasks db_compilation on a shared drive.
 I have mapped the drive on my Mac.
-Now, we add the orderly folder on the shared drive as an orderly ``location'' as follows:
+Now, we add the orderly folder on the shared drive as an orderly "location" as follows:
    ```
    orderly2::orderly_location_add(name = "pp-network-drive", args
    = list(path =